COVID-19 Self Isolation Support Grants

 The Scottish Welfare Fund will be the legislative and delivery mechanism for SISG in the form of Crisis Grants, as they are designed to provide occasional support to people facing immediate financial need which poses a risk to their health and wellbeing.

 The legislative requirements governing the provision of Crisis Grants, set out in the Welfare Funds (Scotland) Regulations 2016 still apply to these awards.
 Applicants should be aged 16 years or older, live in the local authority area in which the application is being made and meet the initial eligibility checks set out at 5.4 with the exception of the requirement to assess whether the applicant has savings or capital or some other source of help that they could use instead.

 Decisions should be made by the end of the working day (as defined in 7.32) following the day on which the application is made provided that all of the information required to determine eligibility is available.
 It is accepted that the nature of this scheme means that it will not always be possible to achieve this timeframe but local authorities should take all reasonable steps to do so.

-The Scottish Government has agreed with COSLA that local authorities will receive and process SISG applications and will make an award of £500 to eligible applicants each distinct time they are asked to self-isolate and in respect of each eligible applicant within that household who has been asked to self-isolate through Test & Protect (or equivalent service across the UK).
+We have agreed with COSLA that local authorities will receive and process SISG applications and will make an award of £500 (£225 from 1 May 2022, £250 from 18 October 2022) to eligible applicants each distinct time they are asked to self-isolate or advised to stay at home and in respect of each eligible applicant within that household who has been asked to self-isolate or advised to stay at home through Test and Protect (or equivalent service across the UK).
 People in the same household can make an individual application to receive the payment, if they each meet the eligibility criteria.

-The payments are designed to support people with low incomes who will experience a reduction in earnings as a result of having to self-isolate.
+The payments are designed to support people with low incomes who will experience a reduction in earnings as a result of having to self-isolate or stay at home as advised.
 As such HMRC has advised that the payment will be subject to income tax.